 Buying a prepaid sim card at the Claro store in the Bluemall took just a couple minutes and I walked out of the store with a working data connection on my phone.
 The sim card registration is pretty 'funny' as they need a photo of your face with your new Dominican Republic sim card in your hand.

-I only had good experiences using my Claro prepaid sim card in the Dominican Republic.
-In the Claro store they activated me a promotion package with 10 GB data for 10 days and it worked very smooth.
-There were even times I enjoyed a 5G signal.
-I was very surprised about that as data speed in the Caribbean is normally not that good.
-To my surprise the data speed with my Claro prepaid sim card was around 50 Mbps download and 28 Mbps upload according to my speedtest.
+I only had good experiences using my Claro prepaid sim card for traveling in the Dominican Republic.
+There were even times I enjoyed a 5G signal but that was only in Santo Domingo and around Punta Cana airport.
+I was very surprised about the data speed as in the Caribbean it is not always that good.
+To my surprise the data speed with my Claro prepaid sim card was on average over 50 Mbps download and 30 Mbps upload according to my speed test.

 Enjoy your trip to the Dominican Republic!